Az107/Cafetera/README.md

 ## Configuration

-The server's behavior is defined by a JSON configuration file.
+The server's behavior is defined by a TOML configuration file.
 Below is an example of the configuration file structure:

 ```toml
 [[endpoints.GET]]